RunestoneInteractive/httlads/_sources/WorldFacts/cs2_graphing_business_data.rst

 URL in your web browser: `https://restcountries.com/v3.1/alpha/usa` and make a request.
 Let's also check if our request was processed correctly with ``status_code``.
 A status code of 200 means everything went fine.

+.. note:: Beware: Content Can Change

+   Just a quick note to let you know that these web services are like any other software, they go through changes.
+So while the information we provide here is up to date to the best of our ability, sometimes things change and we may not find out about it.
+This recently happened with this very data.
+The URL and host had changed, I don't know when, but thanks to a long time instructor who emailed me to let me know I have updated this section as of February 2023.

 .. code:: python3

    import requests